Hage Geingob: University years

-In 1964 Geingob left for the United States to study at Temple University in Philadelphia, Pennsylvania, where he was granted a scholarship.
-Subsequently, he obtained a BA degree from Fordham University in New York City in 1970 and an MA degree in International Relations from the Graduate Faculty of The New School, New York in 1974.
+In 1964, Geingob left for the United States to study at Temple University in Philadelphia, Pennsylvania.
+Subsequently, he obtained a BA degree from Fordham University in New York City and an MA degree from The New School in New York City.

 In 1964, he was appointed SWAPO Representative at the United Nations and to the Americas.
 He served in this position until 1971.
-He travelled extensively, criss-crossing the United States, talking with people, and addressing gatherings.
-He and his colleagues were not always successful, but ultimately the United Nations General Assembly recognised SWAPO as the sole and authentic representative of the people of Namibia.
-Namibians' struggle at the international fora, and their armed struggle launched in 1966, eventually led to the independence of Namibia in 1990.
+He traveled extensively across the United States.
+Eventually, the United Nations General Assembly recognized SWAPO as the sole and authentic representative of the people of Namibia.

-Career as politician and educationist
+Career as a politician and educationist

-In 1972 Geingob was appointed to the United Nations Secretariat as political affairs officer, a position he held until 1975, when he was appointed director of the United Nations Institute for Namibia.
+In 1971, Geingob was appointed to the United Nations Secretariat as a political affairs officer.
+In 1975, he was appointed director of the United Nations Institute for Namibia.
 He and his team were responsible for starting the institute, whose primary function was to train cadres who could take over the civil service of Namibia upon independence.
 Another important component of the institute was to carry out sectoral research to develop a policy framework for the government of independent Namibia.
 Over the years, it grew in stature and institutional relations were established with various institutions of higher learning in Europe, including the University of Warwick, University of East Anglia, and University of Sussex.
 These and other institutions recognized the institute's diploma and admitted its graduates for further studies.

 Geingob was director of the United Nations Institute for Namibia until 1989.
 At the same time, he continued to be a member of both the Central Committee and the Politburo of SWAPO.

+Constituent Assembly

-In 1989, he was elected by the Politburo of SWAPO to spearhead SWAPO's election campaign in Namibia.
+In 1989, he spearheaded SWAPO's election campaign in Namibia.
 To carry out this assignment, he returned to Namibia with many of his colleagues on 18 June 1989, after 27 years' absence from the country.
 As SWAPO's Director of Elections, Geingob, along with other members of his directorate, established SWAPO election centres throughout the country and spearheaded an election campaign that brought SWAPO to power in Namibia.

-On 21 November 1989, subsequent to the elections, he was elected chairman of the Constituent Assembly, which was responsible for formulating the Namibian Constitution.
-But before a constitution could be formulated, he had to ensure that the Constituent Assembly went through a process of confidence building between the people, who were known for their hatred of each other.
-Subsequently, national reconciliation became government policy.
+On 21 November 1989, after the elections, he was elected chairman of the Constituent Assembly, which was responsible for formulating the Namibian Constitution.
+But before a constitution could be formulated, he had to ensure that the Constituent Assembly went through a process of confidence building between the people, who were suspicious of each other.
+Subsequently, the preamble to the Namibian Constitution stated that the government would strive to achieve national reconciliation.
 Under Geingob's chairmanship, the Constituent Assembly unanimously adopted the Namibian Constitution on 9 February 1990.